-The U.S. Treasury's Interim Final Rule provides specific details with regard to recipients' compliance responsibilities as well as additional information on eligible and restricted uses of award funds and reporting requirements.
-It is important to note that the Town should ensure these requirements are shared to enable the review and ultimate compliance with the information contained in Treasury's Interim Final Rule, and any subsequent final rule when developing appropriate controls for the use of the award funds.
+The Treasury's FR maintains the specific criteria with regard to recipients' compliance responsibilities and reporting requirements as defined in the Treasury's Compliance and Reporting Guidance - State and Local Fiscal Recovery Funds, Version: 2.0, dated November 5, 2021.
+It is important to note that the Town should ensure these requirements are shared and understood throughout the organization to enable compliance with the information contained therein especially when developing appropriate controls for the use of the award funds.

-An internal request form, the ARPA CSLFRF Funding Application (copy provided as part of the Resources section at the end of this document) has been created as part of the controls being developed to ensure the appropriate use, monitoring, reporting as well as the requisite detailed project tracking and record retention.
+An internal request form, the ARPA SLFRF Funding Application (copy provided as part of the Resources section at the end of this document) has been created as part of the controls being developed to ensure the appropriate use, monitoring, reporting as well as the requisite detailed project tracking and record retention.
 The Town is responsible for complying with all documented requirements for the use of funds.

-The development of internal controls for the use, monitoring, project tracking, record retention, and reporting is critical for the Town as we are reminded throughout the Treasury guidance that recipients are accountable to the Treasury for the compliance with the ARPA statute, ARPA Award Terms and Conditions, the Treasury's Interim Final Rule, and the applicable reporting requirements.
-The Federal legislation further identifies four guiding principles for the development of effective compliance policies and processes:
+The development of internal controls for the use, monitoring, project tracking, record retention, and reporting is critical for the Town as we are reminded throughout the Treasury guidance that recipients are accountable to the Treasury for the compliance with the ARPA statute, ARPA Award Terms and Conditions, the Treasury's Final Rule, and all applicable reporting requirements.
+The Federal legislation further identifies four guiding principles for the development of effective compliance policies and processes.